andyzz613121/Automatic_FissionTrack_identification/README.md

 # Automatic_FissionTrack_identification
-Automatic identification of semi-fission tracks on apatite and mica using a deep learning method.
+Automatic identification of semi-tracks on apatite and mica using a deep learning method.

 ## Requirements
 * (1) CUDA (version of 11.1);  (2)	cuDNN (version of 8.1.1)<br>